-When Modelica packages are stored hierarchically in a file-system (i.e., package A in a directory A containing package.mo) the resource modelica://A/Resources/C.jpg should be stored in the file A/Resources/C.jpg, it is not recommend to use modelica://A.B/C.jpg for referencing resources; it could be stored in the file A/B/C.jpg - which is counter-intuitive if A.B is stored together with A. When Modelica packages are stored in other formats a similar mapping should be defined, such that a resource with a given path should be unique for any package name that precedes it.
-The first part of the path shall not be the name of a class in the package given by the authority.
-As above for Modelica 3.2.1/package.mo, i.e., resources starting from Modelica 3.2.1, and modelica://Modelica.Mechanics/C.jpg is Modelica 3.2.1/Mechanics/C.jpg - regardless of whether Modelica.Mechanics is stored in Modelica 3.2.1/Mechanics/C.jpg - re-
+When Modelica packages are stored hierarchically in a file-system (i.e., package A in a directory A containing package.mo) the resource modelica:/A/Resources/C.jpg should be stored in the file A/Resources/C.jpg, it is not recommend to use modelica:/A.B/C.jpg for referencing resources; it could be stored in the file A/B/C.jpg - which is counter-intuitive if A.B is stored together with A. When Modelica packages are stored in other formats a similar mapping should be defined, such that a resource with a given path should be unique for any package name that precedes it.
+The second segment of the path shall not be the name of a class in the package given by the first segment.
+As above for Modelica 3.2.1/package.mo, i.e., resources starting from Modelica 3.2.1, and modelica:/Modelica.Mechanics/C.jpg is Modelica 3.2.1/Mechanics/C.jpg - regardless of whether Modelica.Mechanics is stored in Modelica 3.2.1/Package.mo, Modelica 3.2.1/Mechanics.mo, or Modelica 3.2.1/Mechanics/package.mo.

-For a Modelica-package stored as a single file, A.mo, the resource modelica://A/C.jpg refers to a file C.jpg stored in the same directory as A.mo, but using resources in this variant is not recommended since multiple packages will share resources.
+For a Modelica-package stored as a single file, A.mo, the resource modelica:/A/C.jpg refers to a file C.jpg stored in the same directory as A.mo, but using resources in this variant is not recommended since multiple packages will share resources.